janek1842/University_Scripts/README.md

-# progress_documentation-
+# Wireless
-In this repository I document some of my projects as well as work connected with studying ICT
+In this repository I document some of my scripts related to Wireless systems, mostly written in MATLAB

-Switch to other branches to see code